Prague Experience logoPrague tourist information & travel guide logo

 ORIGINS OF THE Prague EASTER MARKETS

-Despite the city's eventful history, the markets mostly prospered until the Communist era in the 20th century, when they suffered a sudden demise.
-Religious aspects of Easter were banned and consumerism was frowned upon, meaning the Easter celebrations were officially limited to the welcoming of spring.
+Under communism, in the 20th century, the markets suffered a dramatic demise.
+Religious aspects of Easter were banned and consumerism was frowned upon, meaning that Easter celebrations were officially limited to the welcoming of spring.

-Following the liberalisation of the country, the Easter markets have enjoyed a renaissance.
-And today, Czechs and visitors alike gather in Prague in their thousands to browse the colourful market stalls and soak up the magical atmosphere.
+Following the liberalisation of the country in 1989, the Easter markets have enjoyed a renaissance.
+Today, local Czechs are joined by visitors from around the world, gathering in Prague to browse the colourful market stalls and to soak up the magical atmosphere.

 View our guide to spending Easter in Prague.